About Us Contact Shop

 • Freezer friendly?
 It sure is and can be frozen for up to 3 months.

-So there you have it, a vegan creamy butternut squash soup.
-If you cook this recipe, let us know!
+So there you have it, another great dish to add to your list of fall soup recipes that’ll satisfying your cozy fall cravings.
+And if you cook this recipe, let me know!
 Leave a comment or rate the recipe and don’t forget to tag #theflexiblefridge on Instagram.

-Also don’t forget to come and say hi to us at TheFlexibleFridge.com and see our other recipes.
+Also don’t forget to come and say hi to me at TheFlexibleFridge.com and see my other recipes.
 Thanks, friends!

-2 thoughts on “The Most Comforting Butternut Squash Soup for (Ridiculously) Cold Days”
+2 thoughts on “A Butternut Squash Soup Recipe for Cold Days”

 1. I’m so pleased I came across this recipe, a great healthy soup – perfect for these chilly winter days!
 I’ve already started making a batch so I will defo send you a pic, although it won’t look as classy as yours 🙂 Shelley x